 Their restaurants used to consist of aCafé and Food to Go.
 The former became The Bakewell (sometimes branded 'The Bakewell Kitchen') and the latter became Freshii.

 In Summer 2019, a number of branches of The Bakewell extended their opening hours to begin serving a limited menu at 3am.

-The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
+The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and (for the duration of construction) Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
 SuperStop won the contract to design, build, finance, maintain and operate Ireland's first six motorway services from 2010 until at least 2035.
 After the first three of those opened, the rest were postponed indefinitely.

 Applegreen objected to the decision to award the next three services to Topaz in 2015, instead of their own consortium.
 Their bid was named SuperStop 2.

-SuperStop services follow the peculiar Irish design of having the filling station before the car park.
+SuperStop service areas follow the peculiar Irish design of having the filling station before the car park.